IonicArgon/rust-PasswordManager/README.md

 # rust-PasswordManager

 Password manager made as a side project.

+Note: this is probably not safe, please don't use this.